What is Reincarnation?

 The word the West settled on

-The English reincarnation — Latin re- and in carnem, back into flesh — is the term the nineteenth-century Theosophical movement coined to render the Sanskrit punarjanma and Pāli punabbhava into a vocabulary the Anglophone reader could carry without first absorbing the doctrinal architecture the Indian terms were embedded in.
-Helena Blavatsky's The Key to Theosophy (1889) is the text most responsible for setting the modern English usage, and the Theosophical Society's vocabulary — soul, the higher self, karmic lessons, cycles of incarnation — became the standard glossary the twentieth-century English-language reincarnation literature inherited.
-The Spiritualist movement, the Edgar Cayce readings, the post-1960s past-life-regression literature, the New Age catalogue of the 1980s and the contemporary near-death-experience research all draw on the same Theosophical vocabulary, with different theological inflections layered on top.
+The English reincarnation comes from the Latin re- and in carnem, meaning 'back into flesh'.
+It was the term the 19th-century Theosophical movement chose to render the Sanskrit punarjanma and Pāli punabbhava in a way Anglophone readers could follow without first absorbing the doctrinal systems those terms belong to.
+Helena Blavatsky's The Key to Theosophy (1889) did the most to set this English usage.
+The Theosophical vocabulary (soul, the higher self, karmic lessons, cycles of incarnation) became the standard glossary the twentieth-century reincarnation literature inherited.
+The Spiritualist movement, the Edgar Cayce readings, the past-life-regression literature of the 1970s and 1980s, and more recent near-death-experience research all draw on the same terms, each adding its own theological inflection.

 How the popular doctrine reads

-The English-language reincarnation literature available across the twentieth century settled on a small set of working claims, mostly modular and recombinable rather than tightly systematic.
-A soul — typically conceived as personality-carrying and developmentally graded, in a way the orthodox Vedāntic *ātman* is not — persists across the threshold of bodily death.
-It returns under conditions shaped by the moral character of prior lives, the mechanism of the return being some version of *karma*.
-It sometimes carries memory across the threshold, accessible under regression or in spontaneous childhood recollection (the Ian Stevenson research at the University of Virginia, the Edgar Cayce readings, the cottage industry of past-life therapy).
-The cycle has a direction — souls evolve, learn, graduate — that the older Indian doctrines do not commit to in the same uniformly upward way.
-And the agency of incarnation is partly self-elected, the soul choosing — at some level — the conditions of the next life for the lessons it carries.
-The combinatorial freedom this gives the doctrine is part of what made it portable into so many twentieth-century currents; the same combinatorial freedom is what makes it doctrinally vague.
+The English-language reincarnation literature settled on a handful of working claims.
+A soul, typically understood as personality-carrying in a way the Vedāntic *ātman* is not, survives bodily death.
+It returns under conditions shaped by the moral character of prior lives, through some version of *karma*.
+It sometimes carries memory across the threshold, accessible under past-life regression or in spontaneous childhood recollection.
+The research of Ian Stevenson at the University of Virginia, the Edgar Cayce readings, and the past-life therapy literature all work in this territory.
+In popular treatments the cycle tends upward: souls evolve, learn, and eventually graduate.
+The older Indian doctrines do not commit to this kind of directional progress.
+The popular framing also allows the soul some agency in choosing the conditions of its next life.
+This combinatorial freedom made the doctrine portable across many twentieth-century currents.
+It also made it doctrinally loose.

 Where the doctrine shows in the index

-Hans Wilhelm — the German-American children's book illustrator turned long-form Theosophical-tradition teacher whose channel has become the index's densest single source on the popular reincarnation framing — works the doctrine across Reincarnation Explained, the second part of the same exposition, and Make This Your Last Incarnation.
-His vocabulary is straight Theosophy lightly modernised.
-Raymond Moody on Reincarnation, Past-Life Memory, and Western Philosophy is the more cautious end of the same conversation — the originator of the near-death-experience phrase taking the past-life material seriously enough to discuss it while reserving judgement on most of the metaphysical commitments the literature around it makes.
-Gina Cerminara's *Many Mansions* is the 1950 popularisation of the Edgar Cayce trance readings, the single text most responsible for moving the reincarnation vocabulary out of Theosophical insider circles into the mid-century American mainstream.
+Hans Wilhelm is a German-American teacher in the Theosophical tradition whose channel is the index's densest single source on the popular reincarnation framing.
+He covers the doctrine in Reincarnation Explained, the second part of the same exposition, and Make This Your Last Incarnation.
+His vocabulary is straight Theosophy, lightly modernised.
+Raymond Moody on Reincarnation, Past-Life Memory, and Western Philosophy represents the more cautious end of the same conversation.
+Moody, who coined the phrase near-death-experience, takes the past-life material seriously while reserving judgement on most of the metaphysical claims around it.
+Gina Cerminara's *Many Mansions*, published in 1950, popularized the Edgar Cayce trance readings and was the text most responsible for moving the reincarnation vocabulary from Theosophical circles into the mid-century American mainstream.
 Michael Newton's *Journey of Souls* is the principal late-twentieth-century work in the regression-therapy register, building a layered cosmology of life between lives from clinical past-life sessions.
-Linda Backman on Soul Types is the same regression-therapy literature one generation on.
-The Tibetan Book of the Dead — the Bardo Thödol, the Karma Lingpa terma — is the doctrinally distinct end of the index's coverage: the Vajrayāna treatment of the post-death intermediate state (bardo) operates inside the Buddhist *anattā* framework the popular Western reincarnation literature is built precisely to soften.
+Linda Backman on Soul Types continues the same literature one generation on.
+The Tibetan Book of the Dead, the Bardo Thödol, is the doctrinally distinct end of the index's coverage.
+Its Vajrayāna treatment of the post-death intermediate state (bardo) operates inside the Buddhist *anattā* framework the popular Western reincarnation literature consistently softens.